Tearsheet

 AI Analysis | Feedback

-Derek J. Leathers, Chairman and Chief Executive Officer
+Derek J. Leathers Chairman and Chief Executive Officer

-Nathan J. Meisgeier, President and Chief Legal Officer
+Nathan J. Meisgeier President and Chief Legal Officer

-Eric J. Downing, Executive Vice President and Chief Operating Officer
+Eric J. Downing Executive Vice President and Chief Operating Officer

-Craig T. Callahan, Executive Vice President and Chief Commercial Officer
+Craig T. Callahan Executive Vice President and Chief Commercial Officer

 AI Analysis | Feedback

-The key risks to Werner Enterprises (WERN) primarily stem from the challenging trucking industry landscape and rising operational expenses.
+The key risks to Werner Enterprises (WERN) primarily stem from the cyclical nature of the freight market, ongoing labor challenges within the trucking industry, and escalating insurance and litigation costs.

 AI Analysis | Feedback